RayAUS/10-Man-Ranked-Bot/README.md

 # Weather Discord Bot
+A bot that can find the weather of every major city in the world, this includes temperatures, co-ordinates, and the description of the weather
+## Background
 Created using typescript, Using an api from https://openweathermap.org/, via the axios javascript library.
 To keep the bot 24/7 I use the express library and essentialy keep the code going as long as it keeps getting ping http requests.
 ## Usage